 Not all students with life-threatening allergies and life-threatening chronic illnesses may be eligible under Section 504.
 Our school district also may be able to appropriately meet a student's needs through other means.

-South Fork has opted to be a peanut free school.
-Please, do your part to help ensure the health and safety of all our students.
+South Fork has opted to become a peanut free zone.
+Please do your part as a parent to help keep peanuts out of our buildings for the safety of all students.